 The OCD kitchen staff?
 They know what they’re doing.
 In fact, they’re so sure of themselves that they’re brave enough to challenge their very Israeli customers with a dish such as this one.

 In the restaurant’s version, the mildly sweet corn combined well with the red pepper x.o sauce that gave it a kick of umami, and the corn puffs that accompanied the dish together with aioli Kimchi ( fermented pickles from the Korean cuisine) added a pleasant spicy ting.

 Not only did the dish surpass any expectation that I could have possibly had, but it quickly became my favorite out of all of them.

 The second hot dish to appear in front of us was locally sourced duck’s breast that was aged for 14 days, smeared with cherry glaze, cooked, and now was wading in a puddle of a thick sweet & sour sauce, that somewhat reminded me of the ones that are popular in French cuisine.

 The meat turned out tender and juicy and the plum sauce balanced out its naturally salty flavors.

-The last hot dish we received was a flat iron steak– a beef cut that comes from the shoulder.
+The last hot dish we received was a flat iron steak– a beef cut originating in the cow’s shoulder.

-The cut came with a pickled lemon-yogurt sauce, a combo that gave a kick of freshness and zestiness to a dish that otherwise could have been considered “vanilla” in another restaurant
+The cut came coated in pickled-lemon yogurt sauce, which gave the dish an uplifting kick of freshness and zestiness and allowed it to avoid becoming what could have been considered a “vanilla” one in another restaurant.

 The first dessert we had was a surprising little flavor bomb, and honestly?
 I didn’t want it to end.